-While these time limitations differ, you should nonetheless keep in mind that acting quickly is your best strategy to obtain justice and compensation for your loved one.
-Negligent parties are likely working to build their defense to deny your claims and any responsibility.
-Speaking with our lawyer as soon as possible allows us to gather the evidence necessary to bring your case.
+While these time limitations differ, you should nonetheless keep in mind that acting quickly to pursue a wrongful death claim is your best strategy to obtain justice and compensation for your loved one.
+Negligent parties are likely working to build their defense to deny your claims, pain and suffering and any responsibility.
+Speaking with our wrongful death lawyers as soon as possible allows us to gather the evidence necessary to bring your case.

 Call us as soon as you can after a wrongful death has occurred and before evidence is lost.
-In Georgia, contact our Cartersville office at 864-326-3073.
-Call our Greenville office in South Carolina at and schedule a free initial consultation, or use our convenient online form.
+We offer free consultations.